29692 Ellensburg Avenue

 In the same way, Josephine County Comm Corrections believes in individualized care to ensure that their clients achieve the best possible results.
 The alcohol and drug rehab facility also specializes in other treatments like legal advocacy, veterans, domestic violence, persons with eating disorders, social skills development, active duty military - among many others.
 Many of these services are also offered by Josephine County Comm Corrections in various settings like long term treatment centers, inpatient drug rehab programs, outpatient hospital programs, short term drug and alcohol rehab programs, inpatient detoxification programs, as well as others.

 Further, it has aftercare plans and programs created to help you find permanent and lasting stability.
-These services have made sure that Josephine County Comm Corrections has a special place within the Gold Beach, Oregon area, especially because they promote positive long term outcomes for the clients who enroll into this drug and alcohol treatment facility.
+These services have made sure that Josephine County Comm Corrections has a special place within the Gold Beach, OR. area, especially because they promote positive long term outcomes for the clients who enroll into this drug and alcohol treatment facility.
 Lastly, Josephine County Comm Corrections accepts private health insurance, private pay, sliding fee scale, payment assistance, other state funds, state corrections or juvenile justice funds and others.

 The journey to sobriety begins with recognizing that there's a problem and deciding to make a change.
 Here are the steps you might consider: